Canberra Times (ACT : 1926 – 1995), Sunday 20 August 1989, page 18

 At this point Dr Pechey, stalling for time, examined the body of Burke and detected signs of life, though he was critically wounded.
 Eventually the rest of the gang allowed him to ride into Rockley to get his instruments and see if he could do anything for their mate.

 While they waited Pechey’s return the rest of the gang went into the homestead and Caroline Keightley served them spirits and wine which they forced her to taste first to show that it was not drugged.
 They admitted in conversation that they had been twitting Burke with want of courage and had driven him to prove himself.
+When the doctor returned he pronounced Burke dead.
+Arrangements were now completed for the first ransom demand in Australian history.

 The gang took Keightley to a rocky outcrop called Dog Rocks, nearby.
 From this strong position they could watch and wait the return of Caroline Keightley and the doctor with the ransom money.
 They said that they would shoot Keightley if any rescue attempt was made.